banker/RedisBloom/docs/index.md

 ## Bloom vs. Cuckoo
-Bloom Filters typically exhibit better performance and scalability when inserting items (so if you're often adding items to your dataset then Bloom may be ideal), whereas Cuckoo Filters are quicker on check operations and also allow deletions.
+Bloom Filters typically exhibit better performance and scalability when inserting items (so if you're often adding items to your dataset, then Bloom filter may be ideal), whereas cuckoo filters are quicker on check operations.
+Cuckoo filters also allow deletions.

 ## Client libraries
 Each driver comes with its own documentation in the Readme of the driver repo.